-We used our math and physics skills to create and test designs for various paper airplanes.
-We spent countless hours folding paper — technically we were crafting origami — and either tossing it into air or firing it from a rubber band.
+We used our math and physics skills to create and test designs for various paper aeroplanes.
+We spent countless hours folding paper -- technically we were crafting origami -- and either tossing it into the air or firing it from a rubber band.

 My Dad bought me my first aquarium when I was about 12 years old.
 It was something I wanted very much.
 I loved observing the natural world and I spent a lot of time learning about fish and ecosystems.
 Andy and I took it to another level when we decided to crossbreed some of the common varieties.
 We learned about Gregor Mendel and genetics and heredity.
 We bought some fish, learned about their reproductive cycle and by the end of a summer had crossbred several varieties of platies1, guppies2, mollies3 and swordtails4.

 The USA is too litigious a country so what I'm about to write won't be understood by Americans.
 Some of you will think this kind of knowledge is dangerous.
 I did well in chemistry, especially organic chemistry.
 I learned how to make small explosives.
 I lived on a volcanic island.
 Sulfur and carbon and other chemical compounds were not tightly controlled as they are in the USA.
 We were free to experiment and try different things out.
 I think at one point I figured out how to make explosives from potatoes and charcoal.
 I know that this sounds dangerous too many of you reading this.
 Without being free to experiment, science students will see the subject as boring.
 This is one reason science continues to decline as an area of study in the USA.
 Imagine being taught how to play a basketball game but never being allowed out on the court to play?